ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 of x.

-Simplifying the exponent and pulling the S(0) constant out of the integral, we see that this is a normal distribution with mean sigma sqrt(t).
+Simplifying the exponent and pulling the S(0) constant out of the integral, we see that this is a normal distribution PDF with mean sigma sqrt(t).

-We can get right tail of the distribution from 1 minus the standard normal CDF as long as we adjust by that mean.
+And we can get this right tail of the distribution by calculating 1 minus the standard normal CDF as long as we adjust by that mean.

 Simplifying a bit again, we can collect those log terms and bring everything into a single fraction, which just ends up flipping the sign on the sigma summand.

-And that's it!

 ("C = E[S(t) | S(t) > K] - K * P[S(t) > K]" and it's solved out piece by piece)

-All that we have to do now is put these answers from our exercises back into the formula we had before.
+All we have to do now is put these answers from our exercises back into the formula we had before.

-I'll simplify this a bit so it looks a tiny bit nicer.
+I'll simplify this so it looks a tiny bit nicer.
 We can take advantage of the symmetry of the standard normal to rewrite 1 - CDF(x) as CDF(-x).

 And then distribute that negative sign into the fractions themselves.

 So our final answer is S(0) times the CDF of a large expression, minus the strike times the CDF of a similar looking expression.

-Most often, this is written with those expression as helper variables d+ and d-.
+Most often, this is written with those expressions as helper variables d+ and d-.
 And since they're basically the same with just a sign flipped, we write d- as d+ with the necessary adjustment from earlier.

 (Plot shows "Future Value of Money" vs. "Time (years)")

 Now, there is actually one minor piece to add.
-In finance, a dollar today is worth more than a dollar in the future.
+In finance, getting a dollar today is worth more than getting a dollar in the future.

 Why?
 Because if you had the money right now, you could earn interest on it in something like a savings account, and it would grow exponentially in value over time.